digidem/comapeo-schema/README.md

 - Add your fields with descriptions
 - Update the corresponding protocol buffer schema inside `proto/{name}/v1.proto`
 - Add the new field to `src/lib/decode-conversions.js` and `src/lib/encode-conversions.js`
+- Run `npm run build` to build the types and encoders.
 - Add the field to `test/fixtures/good-docs-completed.js`
 - If there is extra validation happening add a failing doc to `test/fixtures/bad-docs.js`
 - Run `npm run test` and make sure tests and linting pass